-For higher capacity or reliability, the outputs of multiple UPS modules can be programmed for directly paralleling while a builtin parallel controller in each UPS module ensures automatic load sharing.
+For higher capacity or reliability, the outputs of multiple UPS modules can be programmed for directly paralleling while a built-in parallel controller in each UPS module ensures automatic load sharing.
 The parallel system can be composed of up to four UPS modules.
-For the operation principle diagram of the parallel redundancy mode, see Figure 8.1 on page 150.
+For the operation principle diagram of the parallel redundancy mode, see Figure 8.1 on page 148see Figure 1.1 on page 1.